IoeCmcomc/command_extractor/README.md

 # command_extractor

-***Command Extractor*** is a Minecraft mod to extract available server commands to a JSON file, using the same mechanism as the Minecraft built-in data generator.
+***Command Extractor*** is a Minecraft mod to extract available in-game commands to a JSON file, using the same mechanism as the Minecraft built-in data generator.

 This mod requires [Architectury API mod](https://modrinth.com/mod/architectury-api "Architectury API mod") to be installed.